 Clonidine is also effective for easing the symptoms of opiate withdrawal, including:

-Clonidine amplifies the effects of alcohol use and other drugs.
+Clonidine amplifies the effects of alcohol use and other drugs and has a number of negative interactions.
 It boosts the intensity of a high and lengthens the time it lasts.
 For this reason, people abuse clonidine by mixing it with other substances, most frequently alcohol.
 Doing so produces a zombie-like effect that some use as a sleep aid.

 Mixing clonidine with alcohol is risky and results in:

 Healthcare providers recommend that people using clonidine limit their intake of alcohol.
 Research shows that abusing clonidine and alcohol for extended periods leads to liver damage.

 Using clonidine with alcohol increases the risk of overdose.
 Symptoms of a clonidine overdose include:

 Overdose symptoms tend to occur within 30 minutes to two hours after taking clonidine but occur sooner when alcohol plays a role in the overdose.